nicktaras/adapters-and-libs/README.md

 ## Notes (general/dev)

-npx - downloads then exectutes an npm pacakge in a single command in the current location npm - will install a package for later use (locally or globally)
+- npx, downloads then exectutes an npm pacakge in a single command in the current location
+- npm, will install a package for later use (locally or globally)
 - Vue JS will not allow the same namespace - but other libraries will.
 In the final version, a naming convention should be given / applied to reduce these types of issues.
 - Angular requires a top level configuration to allow for web components: "CUSTOM_ELEMENTS_SCHEMA"

 ## References / Reading